 Punitive damages punish the illegal actions of your employer.
 If you can prove that your employer knew about ongoing sexual harassment but did nothing to change the workplace culture, it could be viewed as intentional or even egregious conduct.
 Juries decide whether or not to award punitive damages based on evidence presented in court.

 Sometimes plaintiffs can also receive reimbursement for attorneys’ fees.
+Litigation is expensive, but you shouldn’t have to shoulder the cost as a victim of workplace sexual harassment.

 Do I need to worry about what my boss will do?

 Far too many victims of sexual harassment do not come forward because they fear retaliation.
 In most, if not all cases of sexual harassment, there is an element of power imbalance.
 The victim is often afraid of losing their job or future opportunities.
 Don’t forget: it is illegal for employers to retaliate against employees who file sexual harassment complaints.
 You cannot be fired or demoted because you reported sexual harassment.
+If your employer retaliated against you for a protected action, we strongly recommend getting a lawyer for retaliation.

 How can a sexual harassment attorney help me?